 You will also have access to the CICM student facebook group to share ideas and discuss all aspects of student life with other students.

-You will have access to canvas, Kingston university’s virtual learning environment, where we have a number of online resources that will help you learn at your own pace.
+You will have access to University College of Osteopathy's virtual learning environment, where we have a number of online resources that will help you learn at your own pace.

 "I love the teaching at CICM, it is varied, interesting and extremely inspiring and the teachers all have a wealth of experience to draw on.”